OpenLeo/oleomux/README.md

 On linux you'll also need "python-can" for SocketCAN to work

-To use the Arduino (Serial) adaptor you need an Arduino with a CAN shield attached.
+To use the Arduino (Serial) adaptor (CURRENTLY NOT FINISHED) you need an Arduino with a CAN shield attached.
 An example sketch for MCP2515-based hardware is included in the repository here, but you'll need to adjust the CS/INTERRUPT/SPI pins according to your own board configuration.
 This software is developed & tested using a Hobbytronics Arduino Leonardo CANBus shield.

 Usage
 -----